 One of the questions that motivated the present work is to find precise conditions such that finite population and infinite population descriptions of the evolutionary process are consistent.
-In the infinite population setting, the most celebrated model is the replicator equation
+In an infinite population setting, the most celebrated model is the replicator equation

-where $X\in[0,1]$ is the fraction of individuals of the focal type.
-See~\cite{HofbauerSigmund} for further details in the history and motivations of this particular model.
+where $X\in[0,1]$ is the fraction of individuals of focal type.
+See~\cite{HofbauerSigmund} for further details on the history and motivations of this particular model.

 As a consequence of the absence of mutation, homogeneous populations, identified by $X=0$ and $X=1$ are always stationary solutions of the replicator equation.
-However, for different fitness potentials $V$, mixed stable equilibrium appear at $X_*$ whenever $V'(X_*)=0$, $V''(X_*)>0$ for $X_*\in(0,1)$.
+However, for different fitness potentials $V$, mixed stable equilibria appear at $X_*$ whenever $V'(X_*)=0$, $V''(X_*)>0$ for $X_*\in(0,1)$.

-Assuming that the replicator equation models the first time scale evolution of the Moran process, then we expect for initial conditions on the basis of attraction of $X_*$, the Moran process will initially evolve towards $X_*$ and then will be absorbed by one of the boundaries.
-Therefore, we expect that the fixation probability of the Moran process $\varphi_{\kappa_N}(x)$ will weakly depend on $x$, as long as it is in the basis of attraction of the same point.
+Assuming that the replicator equation models the first time scale evolution of the Moran process, then we expect that for initial conditions in the basin of attraction of $X_*$, the Moran process will initially evolve towards $X_*$ and then will be absorbed by one of the boundaries.
+Therefore, we expect that the fixation probability of the Moran process $\varphi_{\kappa_N}(x)$ will weakly depend on $x$, as long as it is in the basin of attraction of the same point.

 Following these ideas, we define